The West play-in race may be decided by slimmest of margins

 Memphis, Portland, San Antonio and Phoenix — the still-unbeaten-in-the-bubble, 6-0 at Disney Suns — are the last four teams standing in the race for the last West spot.
 The margin between the eighth-place Grizzlies and 11th-place Spurs, entering Tuesday, is just one game, and all four clubs have two games remaining.

+All four teams play Tuesday.
+If Memphis and Portland both win, and Phoenix and San Antonio both lose, the race is over and the Grizzlies and Blazers clinch spots.

-By Thursday night at the latest, it’ll be known who the two clubs are that will be headed to the best-of-two play-in series, where the ninth-place finisher will have to beat the eighth-place finisher twice to advance.
+Otherwise, the race goes to Thursday, when it’ll have to be known who the two clubs are that will be headed to the best-of-two play-in series.
+The ninth-place finisher will have to beat the eighth-place finisher twice to advance.

 That series starts Saturday on ABC.
 Game 2, if necessary, is Sunday on ESPN.
 And by then, finally, someone will be able to start preparing for a West first-round series against the top-seeded Los Angeles Lakers.